Organizations and Initiatives

 Insurance Institute for Business & Home Safety

-Dedicated to reducing social and economic effects of natural disasters, with a unique, state-of-the-art, multi-risk applied research and training facility.
+Dedicated to reducing the social and economic effects of natural disasters, with a unique, state-of-the-art, multi-risk applied research and training facility

 Insurance Institute for Highway Safety

-Premier research facility for improving motor vehicle safety.
+The premier research facility for improving motor vehicle safety

 National Insurance Crime Bureau

-Leads a united effort of insurers, law enforcement agencies, and representatives of the public to prevent and combat insurance fraud and crime through data analytics, investigations, training, legislative advocacy and public awareness.
+Leads a united effort by insurers, law enforcement agencies, and representatives of the public to prevent and combat insurance fraud and crime through data analytics, investigations, training, legislative advocacy and public awareness

 Personal Insurance Federation of California